The Key to Running a Successful Online Meeting Every Time

 8. Be flexible

 Ideally, each participant will log in from a quiet and private location.
 However, it makes sense to accommodate employees who may still be adjusting to remote work.
 That might mean reminding others to remain mute when not speaking.
-Sometimes you may get people having issues connecting or understanding the technology.
+Sometimes you may have people who have issues connecting to or understanding the technology.
 Give them extra time and ask if they need help.
 Life happens.

 Steps to Take During Your Meeting